 Additionally, members who upgrade to Plus receive $10 for every $500 they spend, up to $500 annually, through Sam’s Cash Rewards program.

 Sam’s Cash is issued onto your membership card each month and doesn’t expire.

-If you regularly buy prescription medication, it may very well be worth the $100 buy-in to get Sam’s Club’s Plus member pharmacy benefits.
-(They’re not offered to the regular $45-card holders.)
+If you regularly buy prescription medication, it may be worth the $110 buy-in to get Sam’s Club’s Plus member pharmacy benefits.
+(They’re not offered to the regular $50 card holders.)

 You can get five free 30-day fills of select generic prescriptions, and over 600 generics on Sam’s extra value drug list for $10 or less.

-You may even save 8 to 30% on certain brand-name drugs — which, of course, are almost always crazy overpriced.
+You may even save 8% to 30% on certain brand-name drugs, which, of course, are almost always way overpriced.